Louisiana Tech Bulldogs football: Joe Raymond Peace era (1988–1995)

 Louisiana Tech promoted assistant coach Joe Raymond Peace to head coach following Torbush's departure.

+The most notable event during his tenure was the Bulldogs' transition from Division 1-AA to Division 1-A in 1989, rejoining the top division of college football as an independent.
 Under Peace, the Bulldogs compiled a 40–44–4 record that included back-to-back eight-win campaigns in 1990 and 1991.
-The Bulldogs moved to the now non-football Big West Conference in 1993.
-Peace was fired following back to back 3–8 campaigns in 1993 and 1994 and a 5–6 season in 1995.
+The 1990 season ended with Tech getting invited to the Independence Bowl, their first postseason appearance at the Division 1-A level.
+Offensive lineman Willie Roaf became Louisiana Tech's first consensus All-American in 1993, and went on to have a 13-year career in the NFL.
+1993 also saw the Bulldogs move to the Big West Conference, where they remained for the remainder of Peace's tenure in Ruston.
+Peace was fired following back–to–back 3–8 campaigns in 1993 and 1994, and a 5–6 season in 1995.

 Gary Crowton era (1996–1998)

 Tech promoted offensive coordinator Gary Crowton to head coach after Peace's firing.
 Under Crowton, the Bulldogs went 21–13.
 The Bulldogs' best season during this era came in 1997 when the Bulldogs finished 9–2.
+The following season saw a step back in terms of record, with the team going 6–6, although one bright spot was senior wide receiver Troy Edwards.
+His final season with the Bulldogs saw him break several receiving records including the most receiving yards in one game and most receiving touchdowns in a season, both of which remain NCAA records.
+This season resulted in Edwards receiving the Fred Biletnikoff Award and Paul Warfield Trophy, as well as getting recognized as a consensus first-team All-American.
 Crowton left Louisiana Tech following the 1998 season to accept the position of offensive coordinator with the NFL's Chicago Bears.